The Evolution of Darwin Beach

-Join MORAES on Saturday, May 22 to help us in removing exotic vegetation from Darwin Beach.
+Join MORAES and help us in removing exotic vegetation from Darwin Beach.
 This slice of land wedged between The University of Miami's Rosenstiel School & Miami Seaquarium is littered with invasive plants and marine debris that volunteers will help document and remove.
-This is the third of a series of events, which will end in native plantings, evolving this area into a thriving native habitat.
+The goal of these actives are to supplement this coastal habitat with native plantings, evolving it into a thriving native habitat.

 Location: Darwin Beach

 Parking: Parking and entrance available at The University of Miami's Rosenstiel School (RSMAS).

 4600 Rickenbacker Causeway Miami, FL 33149-1031 (This is not an official event affiliated with RSMAS directly)